Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 <tr>
 <td><b>Suspend</b></td>
 <td>
   When an active device (smart card, security key) is lost/damaged, you can suspend the device to avoid misuse.
-To suspend the device, select the identity, and select <b>Actions</b> > <b>Suspend</b>.
+To suspend the device, select the identity and select <b>Actions</b> > <b>Suspend</b>.
 Select one of the listed reasons to suspend the device and confirm.
 </td>
 </tr>
 <tr>
 <td><b>Reactivate</b></td>
 <td>
-To reactivate a suspended device, select the identity, and select <b>Actions</b> > <b>Reactivate</b>.
+To reactivate a suspended device, select the identity and select <b>Actions</b> > <b>Reactivate</b>.
 </td>
 </tr>
 </tbody>